 The Project Read phonics curriculum is a total language arts program putting phonics into action by integrating phonics with reading comprehension and written expression.
 Sound/symbol knowledge is critical, as it is the foundation of our spoken and written language.
 Project Read uses four principles of instruction: direct concept teaching, sequencing concepts in dependent order, targeted multi-sensory strategies, and application.
 The Project Read program arms students with independent skills and strategies in order to develop active, thoughtful, purposeful readers and writers who interact with text.

 Interactive read-alouds are also a large part of our reading program in kindergarten.
 Read-alouds support essential reading skills, set norms for positive classroom behavior, and establish routines for collaborative partnerships.

 In writing workshop, authors work to publish pieces within a variety of genres.
 Often kindergarten students will first sketch a picture and then write about the picture, phonetically sounding out the words.
 In the teacher-directed mini lesson, the students learn the strategies needed to develop into independent authors.
 After the mini-lesson, the teacher confers with the students to further develop their writing.
 Our young authors enjoy presenting their work to their friends during share time and publishing celebrations.

 Our students learn to observe, collect, draft, revise, edit and publish, and celebrate well-crafted writing pieces.
 In addition, they are exposed to examples of fine literature, nonfiction texts and poetry throughout the day that can be used as mentor texts.

-Their units of study include opportunities to write personal narratives, expert books, letters, lists, labels, fiction stories and poetry.
+Their units of study include opportunities to write personal narratives, fiction stories, how-to books, and poetry.
 Each unit is celebrated upon completion.
 Every student has the opportunity to share their piece and through sharing they develop into strong, confident writers.

 In kindergarten children learn correct letter formation and begin practicing proper handwriting.